Isaac Pitman: Spelling reform and shorthand

 Pitman was a lifelong advocate of spelling reform for the English language, producing many pamphlets during his lifetime on spelling reform.
-His motto was "time saved is life gained".
+His motto was "time saved is life gained."

 One of the outcomes of his interest in spelling reform was the creation of his system of phonetic shorthand which he first published in 1837, in a pamphlet titled Sound-Hand.
 Among the examples in this pamphlet, were Psalm 100, the Lord's Prayer, and Emanuel Swedenborg's Rules of Life.

-By 1843 his business of preparing and publishing had expanded sufficiently for him to give up teaching and to set up his own printing press, as well as compositing and binding.

-In 1844 he published Phonotypy, his major work on spelling reform.
+By 1843, his business of preparing and publishing had expanded sufficiently for him to give up teaching and to set up his own printing press, as well as compositing and binding.
+In 1844, he published Phonotypy, his major work on spelling reform.
 In 1845 he published the first version of the English Phonotypic Alphabet.

-In the 1881 census his name was spelled phonetically as Eisak Pitman.
+In the 1881 census, his name was spelled phonetically as Eisak Pitman.
 In the 1891 census he was again listed as Isaac, but his birthplace was changed to Bath.

-Publishing
+Printer and publisher

+In the 1860s, Pitman printed books for the British and Foreign Bible Society.

-In 1886 Pitman went into partnership with his sons Alfred and Ernest to form Isaac Pitman and Sons.
+In 1886, he went into partnership with his sons Alfred and Ernest to form Isaac Pitman and Sons, later Sir Isaac Pitman and Sons.

 In the same year the millionth copy of the Phonographic Teacher was sold in Great Britain.
 Isaac Pitman and Sons was to become one of the world's leading educational publishers and training businesses with offices in London, Bath, New York City, Melbourne, Johannesburg, Toronto and Tokyo.
-The publishing division was bought by rival Pearson Plc in 1985.
+The publishing division, Pitman Ltd, was bought by rival Pearson Plc in 1985.
 The training business evolved into two separate businesses: Pitman Training Group and JHP Training (now learndirect).